leschultz/data_extraction_LAMMPS/README.md

 ----------------------------

+The python tool can be run via the commandline with the follwing command:

+	python3 -c 'from control import control; control.analyze(100, 170); control.plot_analysis(); control.plot_system()'

 1. Located in bash folder.
 To generate input files, the following could be used (if invoked multiple times the same number of runs should be used):

 	bash input_file_generator.sh <number of runs> <number of atoms> <melting temperature> <time steps at melt> <time steps of quench> <time steps final hold> <list of final temperatures without units>